braedenwb/rockpaperscissors/README.md

 # Rock Paper Scissors Game

-This is a basic Rock Paper Scissors web console game developed with Javascript
+This is a basic Rock Paper Scissors web game developed with Vanilla Javascript, HTML, and CSS.

-## How to use

-Use the shortcut CTRL(or command)+SHIFT+J to enter the console

 ## Odin Project